TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.sqlsqldatawarehouses/storagecolocation-fairfax.md

       }
     }
   },
-  "displayLabel": "Colocate the storage account and the SQL pool within the same region", "additionalColumns": [],
+  "displayLabel": "Co-locate the storage account and the SQL pool within the same region", "additionalColumns": [],
-  "tip": "You can minimize latency and increase load performance by colocating your storage account with your SQL pool", "testData":"5a352e58-10ee-4f0f-9ce7-c6de232fc8ac,/subscriptions/5a352e58-10ee-4f0f-9ce7-c6de232fc8ac/resourceGroups/DWRJobs/providers/Microsoft.Sql/servers/dwreliability/databases/DWReliability"
+  "tip": "You can minimize latency and increase load performance by co-locating your storage account with your SQL pool", "testData":"5a352e58-10ee-4f0f-9ce7-c6de232fc8ac,/subscriptions/5a352e58-10ee-4f0f-9ce7-c6de232fc8ac/resourceGroups/DWRJobs/providers/Microsoft.Sql/servers/dwreliability/databases/DWReliability"

 }